HCL-TECH-SOFTWARE/connections-automation/README.md

 # HCL Connections and Component Pack Automation Scripts

 This set of scripts is able to spin up end-to-end HCL Connections 7 with Component Pack and all the dependencies.
-They can be used as whole and set up end to end environment, including the set of fake users for a sake of quickly being able to log in and see how application works, or they can can be used autonomously from each other.
+They can be used as whole and set up end to end environment, including the set of fake users for a sake of quickly being able to log in and see how the application works, or they can can be used autonomously from each other.

 For HCL Connections 7 dependencies this means that:

-* IBM DB2 will be installed, configured as per Performance tunning guide for HCL Connections, and licence applied.
+* IBM DB2 will be installed, configured as per Performance tunning guide for HCL \, and license applied.
 * HCL Connections Wizard will populate the database with needed schemas and grants.
-* If needed for demo or even production purposes, OpenLDAP will be spun up, and for a sake of demo, create test users too.
-OpenLDAP will be spun up with SSL enabled, as needed later for setting up IBM WebSphere properly.
+* If needed for demo or even production purposes, OpenLDAP will be spun up and seeded with some demo users.
+OpenLDAP will be spun up with SSL enabled, as needed later for setting up IBM WebSphere Application Server properly.
-* IBM TDI will be installed, configured, and run to populate profiles database in DB2 with users from OpenLDAP
+* IBM TDI will be installed, configured, and run to populate profiles database in IBM DB2 with users from OpenLDAP
-* IBM Installation Manager will be set up on the nodes where IBM WebSphere Network Deployment needs to be installed.
+* IBM Installation Manager will be set up on the nodes where IBM WebSphere Application Server Network Deployment needs to be installed.
-* IBM WebSphere Network Deployment will be set up where needed.
+* IBM WebSphere Application Server Network Deployment will be set up where needed.
 Currently we tested it with Fixpack 16 and 18.
 By default, FP18 is going to be installed.
 Deployment manager and nodeagents profiles are going to be created, application security enabled, TLS certificated imported from LDAP, LDAP configured up to the point where it is ready to install HCL Connections 7.
-* IBM HTTP Server is going to be installed, patched with the same fixpack as WebSphere, and added to the deployment manager.
+* IBM HTTP Server is going to be installed, patched with the same fixpack as IBM WebSphere Application Server, and added to the deployment manager.
 * NFS server will be installed, including master and clients configurations and proper folders set.

 For HCL Connections 7 itself it means: